moneytoo/Player/README.md

 ### How to view detailed video information (like resolution, bitrate etc.)?

-Available since `v0.33`: Install app like [MediaInfo](https://play.google.com/store/apps/details?id=net.mediaarea.mediainfo) (or APK from [MediaArea.net](https://mediaarea.net/en/MediaInfo/Download/Android)).
+Install app like [MediaInfo](https://play.google.com/store/apps/details?id=net.mediaarea.mediainfo) (or APK from [MediaArea.net](https://mediaarea.net/en/MediaInfo/Download/Android)).
 Then, to quickly open MediaInfo from Just Player, long press the video name/title.

 ### I want to automatically activate PiP mode when leaving the player...